 Queening is term used to describe the process of giving birth in cats.

 Occasionally, a mother will deliver a litter several days premature.
 The kittens may be small, thin, and have little or no hair.
-It is possible for them to survive, but they require an enormous amount of care, since they are subject to chilling and are frequently very weak and unable to swallow.
+It is possible for them to survive, but they require an enormous amount of care, since they struggle to maintain body heat and are frequently very weak and unable to swallow.
 Some may be able to nurse but are often so weak that they must be held next to the mother.
 Kittens that do not nurse can be fed with a small syringe, bottle, or stomach tube (stomach tubing should only be attempted under veterinary instruction and/or supervision).
 The equipment and instructions for these procedures are available from your veterinarian.
 Premature kittens must be kept warm.
-The mother can provide sufficient radiant heat from her body if she will stay close to them.
-If she refuses, heat can be provided with a heat lamp, heating pad, or hot water bottle.
-Excessive heat can be just as harmful as chilling, so any form of artificial heat must be controlled.
+The mother can provide sufficient radiant heat from her body if she remains close to them.
+If she refuses, heat can be provided by a heat lamp, heating pad, or hot water bottle.
+Excessive heat can be just as harmful as being too cold, so any form of artificial heat must be controlled.

 It is not uncommon for one or two kittens in a litter to be stillborn.
 Sometimes, a stillborn kitten will disrupt labour, resulting in dystocia, at other times the dead kitten will be born normally.
-Although there is always a cause for this occurrence, it is often not easily determined without an autopsy which is only recommended in special circumstances.
+Although there is always a cause for this, it is often not easily determined without an autopsy.
+This is only recommended in special circumstances.

 Dystocia is most commonly seen in cats with extremes of head shape, particularly Persian and Siamese cats.
-When dystocia is diagnosed, it is important to differentiate between a fetal and maternal dystocia in order to proceed with the correct therapeutic measures.
-Fetal dystocias are caused by oversized or badly positioned fetuses in the uterus or birth canal.
+When dystocia is diagnosed, it is important to differentiate between foetal and maternal dystocia in order to proceed with the correct therapeutic measures.
+Foetal dystocias are caused by oversized or badly positioned foetuses in the uterus or birth canal.
 Maternal dystocia is caused when the queen is unable to pass normal sized kittens.

-Fetal dystocia can usually be corrected if the kitten can be palpated by applying lubricant, and allowing the queen to continue with parturition.
-If the kitten cannot be palpated, it is best to radiograph (X-ray) the queen to determine the kittens' position and relative size.
-Very small litters tend to have larger, oversized kittens that cause dystocia.
-In these cases, caesarean section is the preferred method to correct the dystocia since excessive manipulation or use of instruments may harm the kittens and queen.
+Foetal dystocia can usually be corrected by applying lubricant to the kitten.
+If the kitten cannot be reached, or it would disrupt the birthing process it is best to radiograph (X-ray) the queen.
+This will determine the kittens' position and relative size.
+Very small litters tend to have larger, oversized kittens that can cause dystocia.
+In these cases, caesarean section is the preferred method to correct the dystocia.
+This is because excessive manipulation or use of instruments may harm the kittens and queen.

 Maternal dystocia is most commonly caused by uterine inertia.
 Uterine inertia occurs when the birth process has exhausted the uterine muscles making contractions impossible or non-rhythmic.
 It can also occur when the uterine muscles have insufficient stimulation from the hormone oxytocin.
 Uterine inertia can often be treated successfully by administration of oxytocin.